verus-lang/verus/source/docs/guide/src/const.md

 ## `proof` and `exec` consts
 Just as `proof` and `exec` functions can have `ensures` clauses specifying a postcondition, `proof` and `exec` consts can have `ensures` clauses to tie the declaration to a `spec` expression.
-The syntax follows the syntax of a function definition: we define the type, followed by the ensures clause, followed by the declaration in curly brackets.
+The syntax follows the syntax of a function definition.

 ```rust
 {{#include ../../../../examples/guide/const.rs:exec_const_syntax}}